maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

   }
 ```

-Now our derived instance will print "AnonymousVisitor" without the parantheses!
+Now our derived instance will print "AnonymousVisitor" without the parentheses!
 If you want to have the best experience
 when using automated derivation you should put the `derived` method in the companion object of your typeclass.
 After
 doing that you can easily have an instance created automatically by writing: